 Breast Implant Removal in Houston, TX

-Women who are candidates for breast implant removal are physically healthy, at a stable weight, are non-smokers, and have realistic expectations.
+Women who are candidates for breast implant removal are physically healthy, at a stable weight, non-smokers, and realistic in their expectations.
 These women can relate to at least one of the following:

 Are bothered by the look or feel of their implants